Bob Colacello

 BC

-I mean, of course they see nothing.
-Well, that's what was written a lot about Andy—that he was a vacuum, he was a vampire.
+Of course they see nothing.
+That’s what was written about Andy—that he was a vacuum, a vampire.

 EO